 Every client who goes to your website and gets what they want with a few simple clicks are sure to come back.
-Studies show that more than 85% of customers do go back to websites which they had a bad experience with.
+Studies show that more than 85% of customers do go back to websites with which they had a bad experience.

 The interruption in their browsing experience makes them think negatively about the brand.
 After all, nothing is more frustrating than going on a website and not getting what you want out of it.

 Did you know that further studies included the fact that every online user only takes five seconds or less to decide whether they want to read on and search your website?
 It means that the design of your website must immediately give them an idea of who you are and what you can provide them with.

 It is not just about the products or services that you can offer.
 More importantly, website visitors want to know the values that the company lives by and what issues they stand for.

 What is the UX design process?
 The process itself tries to look into the facts about the website and its users.
 Creating a website is one thing, but targeting the right group of clients is a whole different story.
 These two must create a kind of union that will put the website at the frontlines.

 And yet, no matter how aesthetically pleasing a website is, consumers will still choose to leave it to check on another site for various reasons.
 Here are some of the reasons why online users just leave:

 - For example, you have set up a website that works as an extension of your physical store.
 When customers go to your site, they use the search button to look for the item that they want to buy.

 When that button does not work on their first try, you can’t expect them to keep on looking.
 In an instant, they will leave the site and search for a competitor site for the same item.
 The user left without making a purchase.